SALT LAKE CITY -- Warriors guard Alec Burks has known stability for much of his NBA career.

-"Yeah, I like it here," Burks said following shootaround Friday morning.
-"Great culture, great players great coaching staff.
+"Yeah, I like it here," Burks said following shoot-around Friday morning at Vivant Smart Home Arena.
+"Great culture, great players, great coaching staff.
 I would love to."

 Burks' current reality didn't seem plausible during the onset of his career.
-During his first five seasons, he averaged 10.6 points, 2.9 rebounds and 1.9 assists.
-The performance led to a four-year, $42 million contract in 2014.
+During his first five seasons, he averaged 10.6 points, 2.9 rebounds and 1.9 assists per game, and that performance led to a four-year, $42 million contract in 2014.
 Then, his base began to crumble, as a series of stress fractures limited the wing to just 100 games over a two-year period, putting the stability of his career in peril.

 "I just knew it was championship-oriented because they were winning so much," he said.
 "I could see how Steve [Kerr] coached them from afar and the way they worked."

 While he's shooting just 42 percent for the season, Burks has shown an ability to score in spurts.
 Last month against the Grizzlies, he scored 17 of his team-high 29 points in the first half, adding eight rebounds in 36 minutes, helping the Warriors to their second win of the season.

 With the Warriors in transition, Burks says he wants to be a part of their climb back to championship form.

 "Now I'm a part of it, I just see how everything is laid back," he said.
 "They work hard, and they go about their business and have fun doing it."

 While Burks sees a future in the Bay, his comfort level in Salt Lake is apparent.
 Just before Golden State's last matchup with Utah more than two weeks ago, Burks spent an extra 15 minutes on the floor conversing with old teammates and arena staff following his pregame workout, an ode to the stability he once had.